Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/refactoring/refactor_journal.md

 - play_hand is not a loop, it's a set of instructions from the intiation of the game to its sub-parts, encompassing all other methods maybe.
 Or, it's just for the players.
 - We want to streamline the indidvidula hand methods into something that will remvoe a lot of the duplication.
 The player turn has different needs than the dealear and vice versa.
 - [ ] ::LEFT-OFF:: user_turn is growing unkindly
-- [x] The combination of user_turns is a good idea but each user needs their own iteration to account for their hit/stay processes.
-- [x] play_hand calls two different user_turn methods, one for each user.
-- [x] cached_total >>> total
-- [x] total_arr >>> cached_total
-- [x] dealer_total could benefit from creating a new method called dealer_sum that takes the hsh as an argument and return the sum of the dealer's :hand_total.sum.
-Same with the player and we can further abstract the .sums up into their own methods where necessary.
-- [x] a little more separation after player gets 21 because too often the game is over without really understanding thate the dealer's turn is up.
-More sleep separation involved.

 - [ ] MAYBE: abstract the initialization of the deck hash.
 It seems that there are 4 identical inner hashes except for their suits.
 Would be great to come up with a method to integrate that concept.

-- [x] minimize all the total methods that are creeping up

 - [ ] refactor note: one thing I am noticing is the lack of consistency between calling an ideal single total parameter for the particular user, and other methods that require the use of two separate parameters because of the need for both totals (e.g. dealer_turn => display_all_cards(hsh, p_total, d_total).
 I'd love to just pass the parameter of total as either an array with both cached variables or a single value.
 It's too hard to maintain this current way.
 - [ ] need two separate totals in: